Checklist for the Newly Diagnosed

 - Many doctors are not familiar with AGS or have misconceptions about it.
 Print these papers and bring them with you:

 - Dr. Scott Commins’s Diagnosis and Management fo Alpha-gal Syndrome: Lessons from 2,500 Patients

-- Dr. Thomas Platts-Mills, et al Diagnosis and management of patients with the α-Gal syndrome.
-Currently, the full text is not available online.
+- Dr. Thomas Platts-Mills, et al. Diagnosis and management of patients with the α-Gal syndrome.

 - Ask your doctor if they have access to Up-to-Date.
-If they do, recommend that they read the section on meat allergy, which is written by Scott P. Commins, MD, PhD, a leading expert.
-The Up-to-Date article is not as current and or as comprehensive as his paper, though.
+If they do, recommend that they read Scott P. Commins, MD, PhD article, Allergy to Meats.

 - Talk to your doctor about your medications and supplements, whether they contain alpha-gal, and if they are safe for you.
-Many medications, vaccines, and other medical products contain active or inactive ingredients that are derived from mammals.
+Many drugs, vaccines, and other medical products contain active or inactive ingredients derived from mammals.
 The alpha-gal content of pharmaceuticals and other medical products containing mammal-derived ingredients varies.
-Some need to be avoid entirely by people with AGS, while others are tolerated by some or most people with AGS.
+All people with alpha-gal syndrome need to avoid some entirely, while some or most people with AGS tolerate others.
 Medical products can also contain carrageenan.

-- In addtion to the two papers above, the following papers may help your doctor understand issues related to alpha-gal in medication and medical products:
+- These papers may help your doctor understand issues related to alpha-gal in medication and medical products:

-- If your doctor needs help determining whether your medications are safe for you, they can contact the Robert Wood Johnson University Hospital Drug Information Service at firstname.lastname@example.org, 732.937.8842.
+- If your doctor needs help determining whether your medications are safe for you, they (or you) can contact the Robert Wood Johnson University Hospital Drug Information Service at firstname.lastname@example.org, 732.937.8842.